sam-karis/GettingCleaningData_Project_Coursera/README.md

 #  Arrangement of the project scripts
 The project has the following scripts.
-1. **run_analysis.R** - Main script

-For the analysis run this script to get and unzip and clean the data.
+1. **run_analysis.R** - Main script  for the analysis run this script to get and unzip and clean the data.
+2. **Codebook.MD** - Give a description of the tidy data created after running the run_analysis.R script
+3. **completedata.txt** - The file contain all the data of measurement of mean and standard deviation.
+4. **tidy.txt** - The file contain average of each measurement grouped by each activity and each subject.

-2. **function_source.R** - Helper script that defeines three functions that are sourced by run_analysis.R script
+5. **function_source.R** - Helper script that defeines three functions that are sourced by run_analysis.R script
-The script contain three user defined functions functions :
+>  The script contain three user defined functions functions :
 >  path() - takes file name as the arguement to return the path for the file.
 >  read_label_data() - Read either train or test data and their respective subjects and activity labels.
 >  join_train_test() - join the train and test data to one.

-3. **Codebook.MD** - Give a description of the tidy data created after running the run_analysis.R script

-4. **completedata.txt** - The file contain all the data of measurement of mean and standard deviation.

-5. **tidy.txt** - The file contain average of each measurement grouped by each activity and each subject.

 # To run the Projects in your local machine
 1. You need to have install: R and R studio